 St. Lawrence Dentistry performs dental bone grafting procedures to restore your bone to its previous form following tooth loss, gum disease, or trauma.

 Bone grafting can also maintain your facial bone structure after tooth extraction.
 Many dental procedures, such as implant placement, require the jawbone to be as close to its original size and shape as possible for the optimal results.
 The jaw and other facial bone support your face and appearance.
 Sufficient facial bone can provide you an ideal foundation for treatment success.

 During the body’s normal maintenance cycle, specialized cells continually remove damaged cells and replace them with new, healthy cells.
 Grafts provide a framework in areas of missing bone where these cells can start the rebuilding.
 Over time your cells will remodel the graft material into healthy, functioning bone.

 Osteotech utilizes donor bone recovered by reputable non-profit tissue banks.
 Their processing follows strict regulations and guidelines as set by the American Association of Tissue Banks (AATB) and the U.S. Food and Drug Administration (FDA).
-It conforms with Health Canada regulations and is widely used.
+It is widely used and conforms with Health Canada regulations.

-Dental socket preservation using particulate bone is a simple treatment which has enormous benefits.
+Dental socket preservation using particulate bone is a simple treatment that has enormous benefits.
 It can help rebuild a foundation for your smile and preserve your facial features.
-Please talk to Dr. Hawrylukclick here and ask him to explain the bone grafting process to you and help you decide if allograft bone is right for you.
+If you are interested in learning more about this beneficial service, please let us know.